parente/tott/doc/index.rst

    sessions/bash
    sessions/git
    sessions/nodejs

-.. sessions/express
+   sessions/express
-.. sessions/python
+   sessions/python
-.. sessions/behave
+   sessions/behave
-.. sessions/ipython
+   sessions/ipython
-.. sessions/bootstrap
+   sessions/bootstrap
-.. sessions/jquery
+   sessions/jquery
-.. sessions/backbone
+   sessions/backbone
-.. sessions/ruby
+   sessions/ruby
-.. sessions/rails
+   sessions/rails

 When
 ====

-We're planning to hold our first session in the Spring 2014 semester.
-We're still settling on a day and time.
+We're planning to have our meet-ups most Fridays in the Spring 2014 starting at 3 PM.
+Try to arrive at the start of the session to catch the introductory materials and jump on the exercises at the same time as your peers.
+We'll have the room until 5 PM and you're welcome to stay for that long, but you can feel free to leave any time before then.

 Where
 =====

-We're still settling on a location for our face-to-face meetings.
-They'll be somewhere in Sitterson or Brooks Hall on the UNC-CH campus.
+We'll meet in Sitterson Hall, Room 011 on the UNC-CH campus.

-We will also collaborate in the `UNC TotT community on Google+ <https://plus.google.com/communities/110370068185265330545>`_.
+We will also send announcements and collaborate in the `UNC TotT community on Google+ <https://plus.google.com/communities/110370068185265330545>`_.
 The community is public, but you must request an invite to join in order to keep spam to a minimum.

+How
+===

+In our first session, we will :doc:`set up a consistent, shared development environment <setup>` using Vagrant_ and VirtualBox_.
+If you join us after the first session, please give the setup instructions a shot before you attend.
+If you get stuck, don't be afraid to show up and ask for help.

 Who
 ===